Wonder Woman (2011 TV pilot)

 Wonder Woman is an unaired superhero television pilot produced by Warner Bros.
-Television and DC Entertainment for NBC, based on the DC Comics character of the same name.
+Television and DC Entertainment for NBC, loosely based on the DC Comics character of the same name.
 David E. Kelley wrote the pilot, which was directed by Jeffrey Reiner.
 Adrianne Palicki starred as the main character and Elizabeth Hurley as the main villain.
 The Wonder Woman pilot was expected to debut in 2011, but NBC opted not to buy the series.

 Pedro Pascal, who played Ed Indelicato in the pilot, was later cast in another Wonder Woman project, the 2020 film Wonder Woman 1984.